-Warrane is a men's college catering for 200 students of all ages, backgrounds and beliefs.
-A comprehensive tutorial program is offered along with a wide range of activities, professional orientation, and opportunities to meet members of the University staff informally.
-Non-resident membership is available to male students who wish to participate in College activities and make use of its facilities.
-The activities of a spiritual nature conducted at Warrane have been entrusted to the Catholic association Opus Dei.
-Apply in writing to the Master, Dr J. F. Martins, Warrane College, PO Box 123, Kensington, NSW 2033.
+Warrane College provides accommodation for 200 men and is open to students of all ages, backgrounds and beliefs.
+The College offers a comprehensive tutorial program along with a wide range of activities, professional orientation and opportunities to meet members of the University staff informally.
+Non-resident membership is available to male students who wish to participate in College activities and to make use of its facilities.
+The general spiritual care of the College has been entrusted to the Catholic association Opus Dei.
+Enquiries: The Master, Warrane College, PO Box 123, Kensington 2033.
+Telephone (02) 662 6199.